Correlated insulating phases of twisted bilayer graphene at commensurate filling fractions: a Hartree-Fock study: Mean-field approximation

 For each momentum $\bk$ and spin $ s$, $h_{m_1,\tau;m_2,\tau',\bk s}$ is a 4 $\times$ 4 matrix.
 In the self-consistent HF calculation, we start with some initial values of the density matrix $\rho(\bk)$, and then solve the Eq.~\ref{eq:hmf} for the new $\rho(\bk)$, which is used to calculate the new $H_{MF}$ until $\rho(\bk)$ is converged.

 Since the density matrix $\rho(\bk)$ is finite even for the no-symmetry breaking states at the charge channel, which will be double-counted when it couples to the density operators in the mean-field Hamiltonian.
 In order to address this issue, we have used a scheme where we replace the density matrix $\rho(\bk)$ by $\tilde{\rho}(\bk)=\rho(\bk)-\rho_0(\bk)$ in Eq.~\ref{eq:hhf} where, $\rho_0(\bk)$ is the density matrix of the no-symmetry breaking state at filling studied.
 Using this scheme, the mean-field Hamiltonian will always have a trivial solution that corresponds to the no-symmetry breaking state at any particular filling that is studied.
 At the charge neutrality, our approach coincides with the one used in Ref.~\onlinecite{Liu_2019}.
+Note, Ref.~\onlinecite{Bultinck_2019} also studied the charge neutral point numerically, where they used a slightly different $\rho_0(\bk)$, which corresponds to the density matrix for the two decoupled graphene layers at the charge neutral point.